Configuring threat protection

 To enable and configure advanced protection:

-- In the desired policy, select the protection or audit rule set to which you want to add your rule.
+- Select the rule set in which you wish to add your rule.

 - If you are in read-only mode, click on Edit in the upper banner.

-- Enable the desired rule by clicking on on the left.
+- Enable the desired rule by clicking on the

 - In the Status field, several statuses are available for each protection.
 Select: